neuralmagic/docs/docs/source/faqs.md

 **Do you run on AMD hardware?**

-The DeepSparse Engine is validated to work on x86 Intel (Haswell generation and later) and AMD CPUs running Linux.
-It is highly recommended to run on a CPU with AVX-512 instructions available for optimal algorithms to be enabled.
+The DeepSparse Engine is validated to work on x86 Intel (Haswell generation and later) and AMD CPUs running Linux, with support for AVX2, AVX-512, and VNNI instruction sets.
 Specific support details for some algorithms over different microarchitectures [is available](https://docs.neuralmagic.com/deepsparse/source/hardware.html).

 We are open to opportunities to expand our support footprint for different CPU-based processor architectures, based on market adoption and deep learning use cases.

 **Do you run on ARM architecture?**

-We currently do not support ARM and it’s on the Neural Magic roadmap; however, we’d still like to hear your use cases.
+We are actively working on ARM support and it’s slated for release mid-2022.
+We would like to hear your use cases and keep you in the loop!
 [Contact us to continue the conversation](https://neuralmagic.com/contact/).

 **To what use cases is the Deep Sparse Platform best suited?**